yumingj/C2-Matching/README.md

 ![result](assets/visual_comp.png)

-## Webly-Reference SR Datasets
+## Webly-Reference SR Dataset

-Check out our Webly-Reference (WR-SR) SR Datasets through this [link](https://drive.google.com/drive/folders/1Pt7blJA2cK4oQ6yWB9tcHerZ4pwICmxp?usp=sharing)!
-We also provide the benchmark results for a quick comparison through this [link](https://drive.google.com/drive/folders/1EkKIznCzYrqH-YlAM_4UhyyMkd2tRlzz?usp=sharing).
+Check out our Webly-Reference (WR-SR) SR Dataset through this [link](https://drive.google.com/drive/folders/1Pt7blJA2cK4oQ6yWB9tcHerZ4pwICmxp?usp=sharing)!
+We also provide the baseline results for a quick comparison in this [link](https://drive.google.com/drive/folders/1EkKIznCzYrqH-YlAM_4UhyyMkd2tRlzz?usp=sharing).

-Advantages:
+Webly-Reference SR dataset is a test dataset for evaluating Ref-SR methods.
+It has the following advantages:
 - Collected in a more realistic way: Reference images are searched using Google Image.
 - More diverse than previous datasets.